 For most Americans, buying a home means taking out a mortgage loan.
-The Dodd-Frank Act requires us to combine the Truth in Lending and Real Estate Settlement Procedures Act disclosures.
-You receive these disclosures after you apply for a mortgage and shortly before you close on the mortgage.
-We decided to involve the people who will actually use the new forms—consumers, lenders, mortgage brokers, settlement agents—in combining and improving them.
-These are the results so far.
+The Dodd-Frank Act requires us to combine the Truth in Lending Act and Real Estate Settlement Procedures Act disclosures.
+You receive these disclosures shortly after you apply for a mortgage and shortly before you close on the mortgage.
+We decided to involve the people who will actually use the new forms—consumers, lenders, mortgage brokers, settlement agents—in helping to combine and improve them.

 On this page

-The new disclosure
+The new disclosures

 How we did it

-The proposed rule
+The final rule

 »A report on our discussions with small businesses